← Back to Home

 }

-Step 2: Compilation (javac)
+Step 2: Compilation Using javac

-• Java compiler (javac) compiles .java file
+The Java compiler (javac) compiles the .java file into bytecode.

-• Syntax errors
+• Syntax checking

-• Type errors
+• Type checking

-Step 3: Class Loading (Class Loader)
+Step 3: Class Loading

 java Hello

-• Bootstrap Class Loader – Loads core Java classes
+• Bootstrap Class Loader loads core Java classes.

-• Extension Class Loader – Loads extension classes
+• Extension Class Loader loads extension libraries.

-• Application Class Loader – Loads user-defined classes
+• Application Class Loader loads user-defined classes.

 Step 4: Bytecode Verification